risingwavelabs/risingwave-tutorials/docs/basics/ingestion.md

 ## Continue reading

-[Connector - Source](/docs/advanced/connector.md#source): Learn about the specific connection methods and configurable items for different upstream systems.
+[Connector - Source](/docs/basics/connector.md#source): Learn more about the specific connection methods and configurable items for different upstream systems.